ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 possession.
 Great efforts were applied to directing the “Channeling” movement via the NET/Phi-EX transmitting station, through which a progressively growing number of infiltrated Illuminati and Human “Greeting Teams” were assembled among Earth populations¹¹
-    As the Anunnaki Greeting Teams advanced in the New Age movement, many Anunnaki legions that had remained loyal to the 1992 Pleiadian-Sirian Agreements finally defected under growing pressure from the Galactic Federation and the Nibiruian Thoth-Enki Anunnaki collectives.
-Numerous popular ''Energy/Spiritual Healing Systems'' were infiltrated and progressively used to orchestrate astral Tagging in New Age populations.
+    As the Anunnaki Greeting Teams advanced in the New Age movement, many Anunnaki legions that had remained loyal to the 1992 Pleiadian-Sirian Agreements ﬁnally defected under growing pressure from the Galactic Federation and the Nibiruian Thoth-Enki Anunnaki collectives.
+Numerous popular ''Energy/Spiritual Healing Systems'' were inﬁltrated and progressively used to orchestrate astral Tagging in New Age populations.

+                         _____________________

-                             11. Check out the Galactic Federation, “Archangel Michael” and several other very popular New Age and UFO Contact movement representatives and you’ll get an idea of how well
+                             11. Check out the Galactic Federation, “Archangel Michael” and several other very popular

+               New Age and UFO Contact movement representatives and you’ll get an idea of how well

                the Fallen Angelic “Greeting Team” effort is going.
+                             384

                                         Anunnaki Defection, Falcon Un-Capped, Indigos, Edict of War.
-Meanwhile, many un-awakened Indigo Children and Humans became infiltrated with Anunnaki implantation, possession and ''pseudo spiritual'' indoctrination, and the “Michael Matrix,” Zeta-Rigelian and Dracos stepped up their own interest in the ''Body-Snatching game.''
+Meanwhile, many un-awakened Indigo Children and Humans became inﬁltrated with Anunnaki implantation, possession and ''pseudo spiritual'' indoctrination, and the “Michael Matrix,” Zeta-Rigelian and Dracos stepped up their own interest in the ''Body-Snatching game.''
 This caused a progression of disputes among Anunnaki factions and between Anunnaki and Drakonian agenda forces.
   Between 1998-1999, the Zeta Rigelian and Necromiton-Andromie Falcon-White Eagle force, with the assistance of their ''Montauk Boys'' Illuminati, successfully removed the partial cap on the Falcon wormhole and partially ripped through the Montauk-Phi-Ex wormhole cap.
-“Un-capping the Falcon” allowed them to reactivate portions of their global Montauk- Phi-Ex-Falcon/White Eagle APIN system, through which Psychotronic and sub-space Sonic Scalar Pulse transmissions capacity was restored.
-Since this 1998-1999 fiasco began, Emerald Covenant nations have used their once- again limited access to NET transmission to ''poke holes'' in the NET, by which their Indigo Children Types-1 and 2 could receive a rapid emergency “wake-up call.¹² Expedited Emerald Covenant CDT-Plate translations began in late 1999, after the original May 1999 simultaneous publication of the Voyagers I and II.
+“Un-capping the Falcon” allowed them to reactivate portions of their global MontaukPhi-Ex-Falcon/White Eagle APIN system, through which Psychotronic and sub-space Sonic Scalar Pulse transmissions capacity was restored.
+Since this 1998-1999 ﬁasco began, Emerald Covenant nations have used their onceagain limited access to NET transmission to ''poke holes'' in the NET, by which their Indigo Children Types-1 and 2 could receive a rapid emergency “wake-up call.¹² Expedited Emerald Covenant CDT-Plate translations began in late 1999, after the original May 1999 simultaneous publication of the Voyagers I and II.
   Throughout 1999-2000, Emerald Covenant races have continued negotiations in attempts to resurrect the Pleiadian-Sirian Agreements with Anunnaki races, temporarily securing the July 5, 2000, Treaty of Altair